Julien Gracq: Life

 Gracq first studied in Paris at the Lycée Henri IV, where he earned his baccalauréat.
 He then entered the École Normale Supérieure in 1930, later studying at the École libre des sciences politiques (Sciences Po.), both schools of the University of Paris at the time.

 In 1932, he read André Breton's Nadja, which deeply influenced him.
 His first novel, The Castle of Argol, is dedicated to that surrealist writer, to whom he devoted a whole book in 1948.

 In 1936, he joined the French Communist Party but quit the party in 1939 after the Molotov–Ribbentrop Pact was signed.

 During the Second World War, he was a prisoner of war in Silesia with other officers of the French Army.
 One of the friendships he formed there was with author and literary critic Armand Hoog, who later described Gracq as a passionate individualist and ferociously anti-Vichy.

 In 1950, he published a fierce attack on contemporary literary culture and literary prizes in the review Empédocle titled La Littérature à l'estomac.
 When he won the Prix Goncourt for The Opposing Shore (Le Rivage des Syrtes) the following year, he remained consistent with his criticism and refused the prize.

 Gracq taught history and geography in secondary school (high school) until he retired in 1970.

 In 1979, he wrote the foreword to a re-edition of the Journal de l'analogiste (1954) by Suzanne Lilar, a work he called a "sumptuous initiation to poetry" ("une initiation somptueuse à la poésie").

 In 1989, Gracq's work was published by the Bibliothèque de la Pléiade.
 He remained distant from major literary events and faithful to his first publisher, José Corti.

 Gracq lived a quiet life in his native town of Saint-Florent-le-Vieil, on the banks of the river Loire.
 On 22 December 2007, a couple of days after suffering a dizzy spell, he died at the age of 97 in a hospital in Angers.

+Gracq left notebooks with about 3500 pages of unpublished material.
+He expressed a wish that none of it should be published until at least 20 years after his death.
+His novel The Sunset Lands, which he worked on from 1953 to 1956 but abandoned, was published in 2014.